main image

 • Right before the hearing, the judge will ask you and your client to show each other the evidence you both have brought to the hearing.
 Remember to bring your demand letter for payment to the hearing as evidence!

-• The Judge will ask you why you are suing your client in small claims court.
+• The Judge will ask why you are suing your client in small claims court.
 The judge will then turn to your client and ask them to state their side of the story.

-• The hearing could last around 15 minutes but every case is different and this depends on different factors.
+• The hearing could last around 15 minutes, but every case is different, and this depends on different factors.

 • The judge will ask your client to show evidence (invoices, correspondences, receipts, notices of the outstanding balance, etc.) they have brought to court that day.
 Sometimes the judge will keep the evidence, other times the evidence will be given right back.